PedroMMoreno93/BusRoutePlanner/README.md

 The design of the different views follows a guide to make the whole app look homogeneous and clean.

+In addition, the app supports translations and is so far supported in:
+- English
+- Spanish

 ## 🤝 Contributing
 1. Fork the repository